Alexander Dubrovin: Biography

+According to refined data, Dubrovin was born on April 7, 1855 in Kamyshlov, Perm Governorate (now Sverdlovsk Oblast) and was baptized according to the Russian Orthodox rite in the local Cathedral of the Intercession of Our Lady.
+However, before the publication of this information by Andrey Ivanov in 2024, it was believed that he was born in Kungur.
+His father was collegiate secretary Ivan Stefanovich Dubrovin, and his mother was Glafira Ivanovna Dubrovina.
+Orphaned at an early age, having lost both his mother and father.

 A trained doctor, Dubrovin gave up his practice to concentrate on opposing what he saw as creeping liberalism in the Russian aristocracy, turning his own movement, the Russian Assembly, over to the newly formed URP in 1905, when he was appointed head of the new group's directorate.
 Both anti-Semitic and anti-Masonic he believed in the Zhidomasonstvo (Judeo-Masonic) conspiracy and took the lead in organising the pogroms of the Black Hundreds.

 Gaining a popular following amongst the peasants, petite bourgeoisie and lumpenproletariat for his demagogy, Dubrovin sat in the State Duma of the Russian Empire despite being a firm believer in absolutism and before organising a failed boycott of the Third Duma in 1907.
 Closely involved in the trial of Menahem Mendel Beilis, as later described in Bernard Malamud's novel The Fixer, Dubrovin himself fell foul of the law when his tendency towards violence saw him indicted for the murder of a fellow Duma member.

 In the URP, Dubrovin was the leader of an extreme faction based around the Russkoe znamya newspaper and in 1910, that became the base of his support when the majority faction of the URP fell under Nikolai Markov.
 With Dubrovin somewhat lacking in charisma and seen as somewhat unbalanced, his faction fell into insignificance.